easonnie/ChaosNLI/README.md

 source setup.sh     # setup path
 bash scripts/download_data.sh
 ```
-The script will download the data and the predictions of model in the `chaos_nli/data`.
+The script will not only download the ChaosNLI data and but also the predictions of model in the `chaos_nli/data`.

 If you want to use the scripts in this repository to reproduce the results, please make sure the data is downloaded in the correct path.
 The repository structure should be something like: